 2. Men of Arden…please join us!!!
 You will be blessed, and you will be a blessing.

-3. If you desire a New Commandment Team visit or know a member who might.
-Please contact either John Plant or Mark Gould.
+3. If you desire a New Commandment Team visit or know a member who might, please contact Mark Gould.

 “So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith."
 Galatians 6:10